sujal-pawar/sujal-pawar/README.md

 ## About Me:

-**I'm a Second-year Computer Engineering student passionate about web development, problem-solving, and building impactful digital solutions.**
+**I'm a Second-year Computer Engineering student passionate about web development, problem-solving, and building impactful solutions.**

 - 🔭 Currently working on development projects
 - 👯 Open to collaborating on web dev projects